 What does my child need to do to get their next rank?

-Check out our requirement page to make sure they know all the requirements for their next rank.
-If all skills seem mastered and you’re still left wondering why your child hasn’t progressed, please feel free to approach the teacher with your concerns, or even better have the student address him or her directly with, “What do I need to do to earn my next rank?”
+Students looking to earn a sash are expected to wear a full uniform to class every time, attend class at least twice a week on a consistent basis and to have mastered their basic requirements.
+You can check out our requirement page to make sure they know all the material for their next rank.
+If all skills seem mastered and you’re still left wondering why your child hasn’t progressed, please feel free to approach the teacher with your concerns.
+Even better, have the student address their instructor directly with, “What do I need to do to earn my next rank?”

 What sorts of things should I (as a caregiver) be doing to encourage my child in their training?